Fully Hyperbolic Convolutional Neural Networks: Building Blocks of the Fully Hyperbolic Network

 Here, $\bfY_j$ is the state at layer $j$ and $\bftheta_j$ are network parameters, e.g. convolution kernels, normalization parameters, and biases, and finally $f$ is a nonlinear function.
 The matrix $\bfW_j$ is the identity matrix if the number of channels in $\bfY_{j+1}$ is equal to the number of channels in $\bfY_j$ and is chosen as zero otherwise.
 In this work we particularly use convolutional neural networks with $\bftheta_j = \{\bfK_j,\bfb_j\}$, where $\bfK_j$ are convolution kernels and $\bfb_j$ are biases (for batch norm we do not use bias but use batch norm parameters).
 We choose a symmetric nonlinear function that can be expressed as

-which has been shown to have favorable theoretical and experimental properties \citep{RuthottoHaber2018}.
+which has been shown to have favorable theoretical and experimental properties \cite{RuthottoHaber2018}.

-For many, if not most applications, the number of channels grows with depth, while at the same time the state becomes coarser.
-Since this is done in a non-invertible way, the network loses information.
-To change resolution, coarsening or pooling is applied.
-We consider average pooling which corresponds to linear interpolation.
-While this network has been proven to work well on a number of applications, and in particular, image classification, it has a few drawbacks.
-In particular, the network is non-reversible.
-That means that given the state $\bfY_j$ we can compute $\bfY_{j+1}$ however, if we are given $\bfY_{j+1}$ it is not trivial to compute $\bfY_j$.
+For many, if not most, applications the number of channels grows with depth, while at the same time the state becomes coarser.
+Since this is typically done using non-invertible coarsening or pooling the network loses information.
+Consider average pooling, which corresponds to linear interpolation and has been proven to work well on a number of applications.
+Despite its success, average or max pooling is not reversible, meaning that given the state $\bfY_j$ we can compute $\bfY_{j+1}$, however if we are given $\bfY_{j+1}$ it is generally impossible to compute $\bfY_j$.

 A reversible network has a few advantages.
-One of the most important is, that it does not require the storage of the activations when computing the gradients, allowing for arbitrary long networks independent of memory \citep{Chang2017Reversible,GomezEtAl2017}.
-In order to obtain a reversible network it was proposed in \citep{Chang2017Reversible} to use a hyperbolic network with the form
+One of the most important being that it does not require the storage of the activations when computing the gradients, allowing for arbitrary long networks independent of memory \cite{Chang2017Reversible,GomezEtAl2017}.
+In order to obtain a reversible network it was proposed in \cite{Chang2017Reversible} to use a hyperbolic network with the form

 Here, again, we use $\bfW_{j-1}$ and $\bfW_j$ when the resolution is changed and the number of channels are increased and set $\bfW_{j-1} = \bfW_j = \bfI$ when the resolution does not change.
 The network is clearly reversible since, as long as the number of channels are not changed and $\bfW=\bfI$, given $\bfY_{j+1}$ and $\bfY_j$ it is straight forward to compute $\bfY_{j-1}$.
 Reversibility allows for the computation of the gradient {\em without} the storage of the activations.
 This is done by stepping backwards and computing the states and their derivatives in the backward pass.
 This of course does not come for free as the computational cost for computing derivatives is doubled.
 However, for problems with deep networks, memory is typically the limiting factor in training and not the computational cost.